 Should You Run A Dehumidifier In Your Basement?

 At Ensign, we come across homes with high levels of Relative Humidity (RH) all throughout North Georgia and the surrounding areas.
-Relative Humidity (RH) is the measure of the amount of water vapor in the air in comparison to the temperature.
-Naturally, the state of Georgia and most of the southeast has high levels of RH, particularly in the Summer months.
+Relative Humidity (RH) is the measure of the amount of water vapor in the air with respect to the temperature of that air.
+Throughout most of the year, the state of Georgia and most of the southeastern United Staes has high levels of RH, particularly in the Summer months.
 High RH can create problems for the home that are costly to address, including water damage and mold growth.
 Controlling mold growth is also essential for maintaining good indoor air quality and avoiding health issues.
-Mold grows by reproducing itself from tiny spores roaming in the air.
+Mold spreads by reproducing itself from tiny spores roaming in the air.
 These spores are not visible to the human eye, but mold begins to grow once these spores land on moist surfaces.
 Water is necessary for any mold to grow.
 Therefore, if you can remove the water source, you can stop the mold growth.

 Using a dehumidifier is a great way to keep moisture levels down in your home, creating a safer and healthier home environment.
 Key areas we commonly see with high levels of RH in a home are in basements, particularly ones which are unfinished and untreated with HVAC units.
-With unfinished basement homes, we recommend these homeowners to keep a dehumidifier running in the basement at all times.
-Even after finishing your basement, we still recommend keeping a dehumidifier running due to the humid environment surrounding the home outdoors.
+With unfinished basement homes, we recommend homeowners to keep a dehumidifier running in the basement at all times.
+Even after finishing your basement, it is still a good idea and highly recommended to keep a dehumidifier running due to the humid environment surrounding the home outdoors.
 In addition, basement areas can tend to be used less than other areas of the house, therefore making it more likely for rising Relative Humidity levels to go unnoticed for long periods of time.

 How a Dehumidifier works